vegaprotocol/vega/README.md

 # Vega

-A decentralised trading platform that allows pseudo-anonymous trading of derivatives on a blockchain.
+A decentralised trading platform that allows pseudo-anonymous trading of derivatives on a blockchain..

 **Vega** provides the following core features:
 - The vega core protocol Go implementation in the [core](./core) directory